Special Rate Disability Pension (SRDP)

-The Special Rate Disability Pension (SRDP) under MRCA and the Totally and Permanently Incapacitated (TPI) pension under VEA are the highest levels of compensation available for veterans whose conditions are so severe they are unable to work more than 10 hours per week.
+The Special Rate Disability Pension (SRDP) is the highest level of compensation available under MRCA for veterans whose conditions are so severe they are unable to work more than 10 hours per week.

-SRDP is available under MRCA for veterans with accepted conditions that alone, or in combination, prevent them from working above the 10-hour threshold.
-TPI and the Special Rate apply under VEA for veterans with operational or qualifying service whose conditions meet the equivalent threshold.
+SRDP is available for veterans with accepted conditions that alone, or in combination, prevent them from working above the 10-hour threshold.
+From 1 July 2026, DRCA veterans can also be assessed for SRDP for the first time.

-Both SRDP and TPI acceptance automatically trigger eligibility for the DVA Gold Card, providing funded healthcare for all conditions regardless of service connection.
-These are among the most significant entitlements in the DVA system and require thorough preparation.
+SRDP acceptance automatically triggers eligibility for the DVA Gold Card, providing funded healthcare for all conditions regardless of service connection.
+It is among the most significant entitlements in the DVA system and requires thorough preparation.

 Who is eligible

-• For SRDP (MRCA): accepted conditions that alone or in combination prevent you working more than 10 hours per week in civilian employment
+• Accepted conditions under MRCA or DRCA that alone or in combination prevent you working more than 10 hours per week in civilian employment

 • Medical evidence establishing current work capacity

-• Gold Card is automatically issued on SRDP or TPI acceptance
+• Gold Card is automatically issued on SRDP acceptance

 How it works